 I have occasionally run sponsored posts.
 All of these are labelled as such in the post and only express views I freely and genuinely hold.

-Unless otherwise noted all content on this site is provided under the Creative Commons Attribution-NonCommercial 4.0 International license.
+Unless otherwise noted all my content on this site is provided under the Creative Commons Attribution-NonCommercial 4.0 International license.
 Please note in particular that photographs frequently have other copyright terms, and that content from others which is embedded on this site may also have other copyright terms.

 Comment moderation policy